Understanding your building’s demand charges can reduce your electrical spend

-While uncomfortable to people, imagine how your building’s heating and cooling system feels!
+While uncomfortable to people, imagine how your building’s heating and cooling systems feel!

-Excessive heat and humidity forces a system to work harder and run more frequently in order to maintain comfort.
+Excessive heat and humidity force a system to work harder and run more frequently in order to maintain comfort.
 The increased workload can send your building’s energy use through the roof.

 But it doesn’t have to be that way.

 As a building owner, YOU can keep energy use in check by understanding how power companies charge you for electricity.

 It’s not complicated, and with a solid understanding of how the process works, you can implement measures in your building to save money.